-The school will request an Education, Health Care Plan from the LEA when, despite an individualised programme of sustained intervention within School Action Plus, the child remains a significant cause for concern.
+The school will request an Education, Health Care Plan from the LA when, despite an individualised programme of sustained intervention at school support, the child remains a significant cause for concern.
 An EHCP might also be requested by a parent or outside agency.
 The school will have the following information available:

-- The action followed with respect to the child's EHA - The pupil's PLPs; - Provision maps outlining the support in place; - Records and outcomes of regular reviews undertaken; - Information on the pupil's health and relevant medical history; - N.C. levels; - Literacy/Numeracy attainments; - Other relevant assessments from specialists such as support teachers and educational psychologists;
+- The action followed with respect to the child's EHA - The pupil's PLPs; - Provision maps outlining the support in place; - Records and outcomes of regular reviews undertaken; - Information on the pupil's health and relevant medical history; - N.C. levels; - English/Maths attainments; - Other relevant assessments from specialists such as support teachers and educational psychologists;